Fostering Heart's Statement Of Purpose:

 Applicants who wish to continue with their application are then invited to complete and return our application form and attend our Skills to Foster training course.
 Preparatory training runs on a regular basis.
 The Skills to Foster training course are jointly facilitated by a social worker or manager and where possible one of the agencies more experienced Foster Carers.
 As part of the training applicants are given the opportunity to meet other Foster Carers and are encouraged to attend further Foster Carer training to develop their knowledge during the assessment process.

 Full assessments are undertaken on applicants by experienced, qualified social workers, using the BAAF Form F format.
-Applicant families are visited in their homes as well as in virtual sessions on at least six occasions and each individual in the application is separately interviewed.
+Applicants and their families are visited in their homes as well as in virtual sessions on at least six occasions and each individual in the application is separately interviewed.
 Applicants are expected to contribute written material towards their assessment and third-party evidence of their child care experience is obtained.
 In addition to providing written references, some personal referees are visited or interviewed virtually by the assessing social worker.

 Photo Evidence of the applicant’s identity is required e.g. passport, driving licence.
 Enhanced DBS and other statutory checks are undertaken on all applicants.
 The agency is registered to undertake its own DBS checks.